Five squares in arithmetic progression over quadratic fields: Computing all the points for

 \

-The second case in when we already know some points $R\in \Omega_{\delta}$.
+The second case is where we already know some points $R\in \Omega_{\delta}$.
 Then our objective will be to show there are no more, by showing that the set only contains the point $R$.
 This is done by translating the problem of computing the number of points in $\Omega_{\delta,R}$ into a problem of computing the number of $p$-adic zeros of some formal power series, and using Strassmann's Theorem to do so.